kantorovich/kantorovich-site/content/authors/soumik/_index.md

 Organizations/Affiliations:
 organizations:
-- name: University of Washington
+- name: Department of Mathematics, University of Washington
   url: "https://math.washington.edu"

 # Short bio (displayed in user profile at end of posts)